 Before we take you through a programmatic world, we must make sure that you know all the related definitions that you will not be able to avoid in programmatic.
 We have listed all the primary keywords that will be a handful to you whenever you get stuck.

-- Real-time Bidding (RTB) is the process of ad impressions that served and bought in real-time by ad exchanges.
+- Real-time Bidding (RTB) is the process of ad impressions served and bought in real-time by ad exchanges.

-- DSP is the Demand-Side Platform, which is a real-time bidding platform where marketers buy ad spaces and manage the programmatic campaigns.
+- DSP is the Demand-Side Platform, which is a real-time bidding platform where marketers buy ad spaces and manage programmatic campaigns.

 - SSP is the Supply-Side Platform, which consists of publishers that marketers can buy available ad spaces and inventories.

 - DMP is a Data Management Platform, which is a software that marketers manage and audience data.